pawel-piwowar/Esp32_epaper_thermometer/README.md

 ## Project features
 - High precision temperature sensor SHT35 is used with precision 0.1 - 0.2 °C
+- 2.13inch E-Paper Cloud Module has ESP32 chip and attached battery.
+The final package is light and small.
+Could be used without external power source.
+Also could be powered and charged via usb-c without any additional circuits
 - Very low power consumption, sleep mode of ESP32 is used
 - Display layout can be easily changed.
-In this example two readings are shown : current reading (marked with asterisk symbol) and previous one shown in a row below.
+In this example two readings are shown: current reading (marked with asterisk symbol) and previous one shown in a row below.
 - Temperature and humidity readings are made every 10 seconds, it could be changed to any other value according to our needs
 - ESP32 features WIFI connection capabilities.
-This could be added to a project.
+This could be added to a project using ESP32 libraries.

 ## Final effect